ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 values could be easily computed following different methods.

-This basic opflow functionality is covered by  its core submodules: the ``operators`` submodule (including operator globals, list ops, primitive ops, and state functions), the ``converters`` submodule, and the ``expectations`` submodule.
+This basic opflow functionality is covered by  its core submodules: the ``operators`` submodule (including :mod:`~qiskit.opflow.operator_globals`, :mod:`~qiskit.opflow.list_ops`, :mod:`~qiskit.opflow.primitive_ops`, and :mod:`~qiskit.opflow.state_fns`), the :mod:`~qiskit.opflow.converters` submodule, and the :mod:`~qiskit.opflow.expectations` submodule.
-Following this reference framework of ``operators``, ``converters`` and ``expectations``, opflow includes more algorithm-specific functionality, which can be found in the ``evolutions`` submodule (specific for hamiltonian simulation algorithms), as well as the ``gradients`` submodule (applied in multiple machine learning and optimization use-cases).
-Some classes from the core modules mentioned above are also algorithm or application-specific, for example the ``CVarMeasurement`` or the ``Z2Symmetries``.
+Following this reference framework of ``operators``, :mod:`~qiskit.opflow.converters` and :mod:`~qiskit.opflow.expectations`, opflow includes more algorithm-specific functionality, which can be found in the :mod:`~qiskit.opflow.evolutions` submodule (specific for hamiltonian simulation algorithms), as well as the :mod:`~qiskit.opflow.gradients` submodule (applied in multiple machine learning and optimization use-cases).
+Some classes from the core modules mentioned above are also algorithm or application-specific, for example the :obj:`~CVarMeasurement` or the :obj:`~Z2Symmetries`.

 ..
 With the introduction of the primitives we have a new mechanism that allows.... efficient... error mitigation...

-The recent introduction of the ``qiskit.primitives`` provided a new interface for interacting with backends.
-Now, instead of preparing a circuit to execute with a ``backend.run()`` type of method, the algorithms can leverage the ``Sampler`` and ``Estimator`` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
+The recent introduction of the :mod:`~qiskit.primitives` provided a new interface for interacting with backends.
+Now, instead of preparing a circuit to execute with a ``backend.run()`` type of method, the algorithms can leverage the :class:`~Sampler` and :class:`~Estimator` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
 This workflow simplifies considerably the pre-processing and post-processing steps that previously relied on opflow.
-For example, the ``Estimator`` primitive returns expectation values from a series of circuit-observable pairs, superseding most of the functionality of the ``expectations`` submodule.
-Without the need for building opflow expectations, most of the components in ``operators`` also became redundant, as they commonly wrapped elements from ``qiskit.quantum_info``.
+For example, the :class:`~Estimator` primitive returns expectation values from a series of circuit-observable pairs, superseding most of the functionality of the :mod:`~qiskit.opflow.expectations` submodule.
+Without the need for building opflow expectations, most of the components in ``operators`` also became redundant, as they commonly wrapped elements from :mod:`~qiskit.quantum_info`.

-Higher-level opflow sub-modules, such as the ``gradients`` sub-module, were refactored to take full advantage of the primitives interface.
-They can now be accessed as part of the ``qiskit.algorithms`` module, together with other primitive-based subroutines.
-Similarly, the ``evolutions`` sub-module got refactored, and now can be easily integrated into a primitives-based workflow (as seen in the new ``time_evolvers`` algorithms).
+Higher-level opflow sub-modules, such as the :mod:`~qiskit.opflow.gradients` sub-module, were refactored to take full advantage of the primitives interface.
+They can now be accessed as part of the :mod:`~qiskit.algorithms` module, together with other primitive-based subroutines.
+Similarly, the :mod:`~qiskit.opflow.evolutions` sub-module got refactored, and now can be easily integrated into a primitives-based workflow (as seen in the new :mod:`~qiskit.algorithms.time_evolvers` algorithms).

-All of these reasons have encouraged us to move away from opflow, and find new paths of developing algorithms based on the ``qiskit.primitives`` interface and the ``qiskit.quantum_info`` module, which is a powerful tool for representing and manipulating quantum operators.
+All of these reasons have encouraged us to move away from opflow, and find new paths of developing algorithms based on the :mod:`~qiskit.primitives` interface and the :mod:`~qiskit.quantum_info` module, which is a powerful tool for representing and manipulating quantum operators.

-This guide traverses the opflow submodules and provides either a direct alternative (i.e. using ``quantum_info``), or an explanation of how to replace their functionality in algorithms.
+This guide traverses the opflow submodules and provides either a direct alternative (i.e. using :mod:`~qiskit.quantum_info`), or an explanation of how to replace their functionality in algorithms.

 TL;DR
 -----
-The new ``qiskit.primitives`` have superseded most of the ``qiskit.opflow`` functionality.
+The new :mod:`~qiskit.primitives` have superseded most of the :mod:`~qiskit.opflow` functionality.
 Thus, the latter is being deprecated.

 Index
 -----